-The effect of oleocanthol, an antioxidant found in olive oil, has been compared to anti-inflammatory drugs like ibuprofen (59).
+The effect of oleocanthal, an antioxidant found in olive oil, has been compared to anti-inflammatory drugs like ibuprofen (58).

-Bottom Line: Extra-virgin olive oil provides powerful anti-inflammatory benefits, which may reduce the risk of heart disease, cancer and other serious health conditions.
+Summary Extra virgin olive oil provides powerful anti-inflammatory benefits, which may reduce your risk of heart disease, cancer and other serious health conditions.

 Dark chocolate is delicious, rich and satisfying.

-In one study, smokers showed significant improvement in endothelial function two hours after eating high-flavonol chocolate (66).
+In one study, smokers experienced significant improvement in endothelial function two hours after eating high-flavonol chocolate (65).

-Bottom Line: Flavanols in dark chocolate and cocoa can reduce inflammation.
-They may also reduce the risk of several diseases.
+Summary Flavanols in dark chocolate and cocoa can reduce inflammation.
+They may also reduce your risk of several diseases.

 The tomato is a nutritional powerhouse.

-One study found that drinking tomato juice significantly decreased inflammatory markers in overweight women.
-However, these markers did not decrease in obese women (70).
+One study determined that drinking tomato juice significantly decreased inflammatory markers in overweight — but not obese — women (69).

-Lastly, it's interesting to note that cooking tomatoes in olive oil can maximize the amount of lycopene you absorb (72).
+Note that cooking tomatoes in olive oil can maximize the amount of lycopene you absorb (70).

-Bottom Line: Tomatoes are an excellent source of lycopene, which can reduce inflammation and protect against cancer.
+Summary Tomatoes are an excellent source of lycopene, which may reduce inflammation and protect against cancer.

-Although the health-promoting properties of tart cherries have been studied more, sweet cherries also provide benefits.
+Although the health-promoting properties of tart cherries have been studied more than other varieties, sweet cherries also provide benefits.

-In one study, when people consumed 280 grams of cherries per day for one month, their CRP levels decreased and remained that way for 28 days after they stopped eating cherries (77).
+In one study, when people consumed 280 grams of cherries per day for one month, their levels of the inflammatory marker CRP decreased — and stayed low for 28 days after they stopped eating cherries (75).

-Bottom Line: Sweet and tart cherries contain antioxidants that reduce inflammation and the risk of disease.
+Summary Sweet and tart cherries contain antioxidants that reduce inflammation and your risk of disease.